Stars vs Jets Odds, Spread, and Total

 Stars vs Jets Betting Trends

-- Dallas is 1-4 SU in its last five games against Winnipeg.
+- Dallas is 2-4 SU in its last six games against Winnipeg.

+- The total has gone UNDER in four of Dallas' last five games on the road.

-- The total has gone OVER in five of Winnipeg's last five games.
+- The total has gone OVER in five of Winnipeg's last six games.

-- The total has gone UNDER in eight of Winnipeg's last eight games against Dallas.
+- The total has gone UNDER in nine of Winnipeg's last nine games against Dallas.

 Stars vs Jets Injury Reports